 In response to this recommendation, the Forum requested Food Standards Australia New Zealand (FSANZ) undertake a technical evaluation and provide advice to fully consider the expected benefits and cumulative impacts of possible changes to the labelling requirements.This technical report is now publicly available online on the FSANZ website.

 The Forum agreed that further work is required before a decision can be made on palm oil labelling.
-Therefore, New Zealand is now leading policy work to identify next steps in relation to naming sources of fats and oils to support consumers to make informed choices consistent with Australian and New Zealand dietary guidelines.
+Therefore, the Food Regulation Standing Committee has prepared policy work to identify next steps in relation to naming sources of fats and oils to support consumers to make informed choices consistent with Australian and New Zealand dietary guidelines.